-Ransomware is malicious software that denies access to all or part of the information on a computer, and demands payment of a fee, or ransom, to regain access.
+Ransomware is malware (malicious software) that denies access to all or part of the information on a computer, and demands payment of a fee, or ransom, to regain access.

 Typically, ransomware encrypts a significant portion of the computer’s hard drive so it’s no longer accessible to the user.
 The encryption is often a strong public key encryption that is practically impossible to defeat.
 Once the ransom is paid, the person or people behind the malware may offer a method to decrypt the data and restore access… or not, simply taking the money.